nieseba/antaeus/README.md

 3. First attempt to connect charging process with fetching pending invoices and marking successfully charged invoices as paid.
 Happy path scenario is covered.
 I added tests for BillingService that checks if charging and marking as paid processes are connected properly.
 Also, new function in AntaeusDal got tested.

-4. There're three immediate not-happy kinds of scenarios that I should think about
+4. There are three unhappy types of scenarios that I should consider
    * payment provider return false that account did not allow the charge
       * this is a domain error, product owner/manager should decide what do in such case.
-      I would say for purposes of the task, that we should mark the account as "account-did-not-allow-charge" that allows the CS team to take an action.
         That error is retriable, so we can continue to try charge for invoice.
         Invoice can remain in pending state.
    * `CustomerNotFoundException` / `CurrencyMismatchException`
       * this is a domain error, product owner/manager should decide what do in such case.
-        I would say for purposes of the task, that we should flag the invoice as "customer-not-found" or "currency-mismatch-exception" that allows the CS team to take an action.
         That error is not-retriable, so we should not continue to try charge for customer invoices before its fixed.
         Invoice should change to failed state.
    * `NetworkException`: when a network error happens.
       * this is a technical error,